 - Buying out – this involves one divorcing party purchasing 100% of the equity in any property, or taking on the full mortgage.

 - Maintenance payments – one party may decide to leave the property to their ex-partner and continue paying their share of the mortgage, either for a certain number of years or until the whole mortgage has been paid off.

 - Transfer of ownership – any property which is mortgage free may be transferred between the parties as part of the overall financial settlement.

 Can I use a sample property settlement agreement template or form?

 Because each divorce comes with its own individual circumstances, using a template divorce agreement form is normally inadvisable.

-Instead, specialist divorce lawyers should be instructed to draft a bespoke settlement agreement, which takes into account the particular situation regarding property and other assets.
+Instead, specialist divorce lawyers should be instructed to draft a bespoke property settlement agreement, which takes into account your particular situation regarding property and other assets.

 What’s the difference between a property settlement agreement and a consent order?

 As discussed above, a property settlement agreement forms part of the overall financial settlement.
 On its own, a financial settlement just outlines the terms of the agreement between the divorcing parties; it is not legally enforceable and does not provide a clean break (although it can be used as evidence in court).

 A consent order essentially provides legal standing to the financial settlement, which means that any agreement regarding property and other assets can be enforced in the courts.